Code-Institute-Submissions/Milestone-Project-One-18/README.md

 2. I want to know what the gym has to offer and download workout plans:
     On a desktop/laptop using the mouse:
     1. Go to the "What We Offer Page" page.
-    2. Hover over over each image and view the box flipping round to reveal information about the subject/image.
+    2. Hover over each image and view the box flipping round to reveal information about the subject/image.
     3. While hovering over the "Workout Plans" click on the links to download workout plans (nothing to download currently)

     On a mobile device such as a phone or tablet: